trifle-io/trifle-io.github.io/docs/logger/usage.md

 Tracer is stored on `Thread.current`.
 Be aware when multithreading.

-## Middleware

-While you don't need to include middleware, it gives you automatic tracing and wrapup on every rack call or sidekiq execution.
-You don't need to initialize tracer every time you want to trace something.
-Middleware does it automatically for you based on a key/meta you set.

-You can read more about each middleware configuration in its own section.

 ## Trace

 Once you initialize Tracer, manually or through middleware, you can start tracing your code.